Munich: Zero Waste

-Inhabitants and passers-by in the neighbourhood of Haidhausen will be happy to learn that a second branch opened January 23, 2019 a few steps from Rosenheimer Platz S-Bahn station.
+A second branch opened January 23, 2019 in the neighbourhood of Haidhausen, a few steps from Rosenheimer Platz S-Bahn station.
 This shop is also equipped with a proper espresso machine, and offers snacks -- you can have a sandwich, a slice of cake or a buttered pretzl.
-However, neither lunch nor fresh fruit and veges are available.
-In return the clean and pleasantly light shop keeps open a little longer on saturday evenings.
+However, neither lunch nor fresh fruit and veges are available in this clean and pleasantly light shop.

 Supermarket chains to follow

 In autumn 2016 the local Vollcorner supermarkets received an official permit by the Munich Department of Public Order (Kreisverwaltungsreferat) to fill their customers' jars and boxes with cheese, antipasti, processed meat products or cake.
 (If you forget to bring containers you can also get returnable glass jars for a deposit.)
 Unfortunately this is not possible during the current covid-19 pandemic.
 The Basic supermarket chain followed in summer 2017, and independent convenience stores often have done so anyway.
 So take appropriate containers with you when you go out to shop for food.